-Developing a well-documented Quality Management System (QMS) based on the ISO 9001 standard is the first step in the ISO 9001 implementation process.
+Developing a well-documented Quality Management System (QMS) based on the ISO 9001 standard and implementing it throughout your organization are the major steps in the ISO 9001 implementation process.
 Once the Quality Management System has been developed, it should be implemented throughout your organization.

 ISO 9001 implementation can be a simultaneous process as you develop sections of the quality management system.
 You can start training your staff and implementing it.
 Implementation of the standard’s requirements can be monitored by doing internal audits.